Navid200/xDrip/docs/Nightscout/GCNS/UpgradeToUbuntu24.md

 ---
+title: "Upgrade Google Cloud Nightscout to Ubuntu 24"
+description: "Step-by-step guide to upgrading your Google Cloud Nightscout (GCNS) setup from Ubuntu 20 to Ubuntu 24.
+Documentation and help for a smooth upgrade process."
 layout: GCNS
-title: "Upgrade Google Cloud Nightscout GCNS to Ubuntu 24"
-description: "Step-by-step guide to upgrading your Google Cloud Nightscout (GCNS) setup from Ubuntu 20.04 to Ubuntu 24.04 for continued support and updates."
 ---

 # Upgrade to Ubuntu 24  &nbsp; &nbsp;